bhus/menigu-web/_posts/2025-12-09-its-about-you.md

+---
+layout: post
+title: "It's About You"
+---
 As LLMs continue to progress at an astounding rate, I think something is becoming clear for those of us that deal in code daily.
 It's not about the AI, it's about us.

 #### All Engines Go!